valory-xyz/autonolas-aip/content/aips/core-enhancing-autonolas-protocol-security.md

 1) **Limitations on Layer 2 Networks:**

 Autonolas employs a cross-chain governance, facilitating governance actions between Ethereum (L1) and L2 networks like Polygon and Gnosis Chain.
-The bridge uses mechanisms like the FxPortal for Polygon and the Arbitrary Message Bridge (AMB) for Gnosis Chain (details can be found [here]( https://github.com/valory-xyz/autonolas-governance/blob/main/docs/governace_bridge.pdf)).
-Under the current cross-chain governance design and GuardCM implementation, there are challenges in extending CM capabilities to L2 networks while maintaining strict adherence to DAO’s intent and ensuring reversibility.
+The bridge uses mechanisms like the [FxPortal](https://github.com/0xPolygon/fx-portal/tree/v1.0.5) for Polygon and the [Arbitrary Message Bridge (AMB)](https://docs.gnosischain.com/bridges/tokenbridge/amb-bridge) for Gnosis Chain (details can be found [here]( https://github.com/valory-xyz/autonolas-governance/blob/main/docs/governace_bridge.pdf)).
+Under the current cross-chain governance design and the implementation of the [deployed GuardCM](https://github.com/valory-xyz/autonolas-governance/blob/v1.1.6/contracts/multisigs/GuardCM.sol), there are challenges in extending CM capabilities to L2 networks while maintaining strict adherence to DAO’s intent and ensuring reversibility.
+Therefore, while effective on Ethereum (Layer 1), the deployed GuardCM faces challenges on L2s.

-Therefore, while effective on Ethereum (Layer 1), the current GuardCM faces challenges on L2s.
-We propose refining the GuardCM's functionalities to ensure that CM actions on L2s are in strict compliance with DAO decisions and remain reversible, thereby maintaining a consistent and secure cross-chain governance model.
+The proposed [new GuardCM implementation](https://github.com/valory-xyz/autonolas-governance/blob/v1.1.8/contracts/multisigs/GuardCM.sol) aims to overcome these limitations.
+Specifically, here the GuardCM functionality is refined to ensure that CM actions are in strict compliance with DAO decisions and remain reversible also on L2s, thereby maintaining a consistent and secure cross-chain governance model.

 2) **Addressing Time Delays:**

 While the Timelock mechanism is crucial for governance security, it introduces delays also in CM actions, potentially hindering prompt responses in emergencies.
 This proposal seeks to explore methods to reduce these delays, allowing for quicker CM actions in urgent situations without compromising on security and compliance.

 ## Specification

 ### GuardCM modification overcoming cross-chain limitations

-Enhance the verifySchedule() method in GuardCM ([GuardCM Code Reference](https://github.com/valory-xyz/autonolas-governance/blob/main/contracts/multisigs/GuardCM.sol#L140)) to perform rigorous checks on callDatas.
-This will include validating the data against specific criteria to ensure CM actions, especially on L2 networks, are in strict compliance with DAO intent.
-This modification will not necessitate the redeployment of sensitive contracts like Timelock or GovernorOLAS.
+Enhance the verification logic in the ([deployed GuardCM Implementation](https://github.com/valory-xyz/autonolas-governance/blob/v1.1.6/contracts/multisigs/GuardCM.sol)) to perform rigorous checks on callDatas.
+Specifically, the proposed [new GuardCM implementaion](https://github.com/valory-xyz/autonolas-governance/blob/v1.1.8/contracts/multisigs/GuardCM.sol), other than verify authorized combinations of target and selector for mainnet, also includes the verification of the bridged data for authorized combinations of targets and selectors on L2 networks.
+This includes validating the data against specific criteria to ensure CM actions are in strict compliance with DAO intent on all the chains.
+Note that this modification only necessitate the redeployment the GuardCM and no sensitive contract, like Timelock or GovernorOLAS, needs to be redeployed.

 ### Modification Overcoming Time Delay Limitations

 Decouple the queueing value process in GovernorOLAS from the Timelock's minimum delay, potentially setting this delay to zero.
 This adjustment will require redefining the queue() function in GovernorOLAS to facilitate immediate action by the CM via the Timelock, enhancing response times in urgent situations.
-Unlike the GuardCM modification, this change will require redeploying sensitive contracts, specifically GovernorOLAS and Timelock.
+Unlike the GuardCM modification, this change will require redeploying a sensitive contract, i.e., GovernorOLAS.

 ## Rationale